Frequently asked questions

 When will lessons take place?

-Lessons take place in the Music Department on the same day each week.
-Pupils are taught on a rota system, ensuring that they do not miss the same class lesson every week.
+Lessons take place in curriculum time on a carousel at a different time each week, which avoids the same class lesson being missed too often.
 It is the pupils’ responsibility to ensure that they make up any class work missed through attendance at instrumental lessons.
 Timetables are issued via email by the VMT to the parent.
 Parents are expected to print the timetable as this is the pupil’s permission to leave the classroom.

 How much do lessons cost and how do I pay?

-Lessons cost £185.00 for 10 x 30 minute lessons per term.
+Lessons cost £190.00 for 10 x 30 minute lessons per term.
 There will be 30 lessons a year, averaged out across the 3 terms.
-A full term’s notice is required in writing to the VMT by the parent to stop lessons.
+Half a term’s notice is required in writing to the VMT by the parent to stop lessons on or before the 1st working day of that half term.
 The VMT will expect you to make a payment if you want lessons to stop before the end of this notice period.
 You will be invoiced at the end of each term for the next term’s lessons.
 The invoice will contain information about how and to whom to make payment as some VMTs are self-employed and some are employed by the Bromley Youth Music Trust (BYMT).
-A full term’s written notice is required to both the VMT and the Director of Music in order to cease lessons.
+Half a term’s written notice is required to both the VMT and the Director of Music in order to cease lessons.
 Notice should be received on or before the first day of the final term of lessons.

 How long should my child practise?